adrian-schoen/adrian-schoen/README.md

 ### Hi there, I'm Adrian Schön 👋

 👨‍💻 **About Me:**
 I'm currently in the second semester of my dual study programme in Computer Science, studying in cooperation with United Internet AG and DHBW Karlsruhe.
-My professional focus is on backend development, where I work extensively with Java and SpringBoot to develop robust, scalable applications.
-I have a passion for clean code, performance optimisation, and implementing best practices.
+My professional expertise lies in backend development, where I specialize in Java and SpringBoot to build robust and scalable applications.
+I have a strong passion for writing clean code, optimizing performance, and implementing industry best practices to deliver high-quality software solutions.

-In addition to my backend expertise, I also enjoy working on frontend technologies, designing websites and web applications using HTML, CSS, and JavaScript.
-This website, [adrianschoen.dev](https://adrianschoen.dev), is an example of my work in this area.
+While backend development is my primary focus, I also dabble in frontend development as a hobby.
+I enjoy designing websites and web applications using HTML, CSS, and JavaScript, and this website, [adrianschoen.dev](https://adrianschoen.dev), is a reflection of my work in this area.

 👀 **I'm interested in:**
 - Backend Development
 - Frontend Development
 - Python Programming
 - Web Development Technologies
-- Continuous Integration/Continuous Delivery (CI/CD)
+- Continuous Integration/Continuous Delivery, CI/CD

 🌱 **I'm currently learning:**
-- Advanced Java & SpringBoot techniques
+- Advanced Java and SpringBoot techniques to deepen my backend expertise
-- Python programming for more versatile applications
+- Python programming for versatile hobby projects
-- Web Development with a focus on user experience and design
+- Web Development with a focus on enhancing user experience and design

 💼 **Professional Experience:**
-I am gaining hands-on experience by working on real projects at United Internet AG, with a focus on Java, Spring Boot, and GitLab CI/CD.
-My studies and work provide a balanced mix of theory and practical application, allowing me to continuously grow as a developer.
+I'm gaining hands-on experience through real projects at United Internet AG, where I primarily work with Java, Spring Boot, and GitLab CI/CD.
+This combination of practical experience and academic study allows me to continuously grow as a backend developer, with a solid foundation in software engineering principles.

 📫 **How to reach me:**
 - Email: [contact@adrianschoen.dev](mailto:contact@adrianschoen.dev)